xxsimoxx/stats-for-update-manager/README.md

 It also add the number of active installations in the plugin details.
 See [filters](#filters) section to tweak.

+You can reset the count using the *Reset* row action.

 ## Disclaimers
 This plugin is intended to be used by *developers*.